How Many Weeks In A School Year

 However, such districts must promptly restore the standard number of school days.
 Even in tough financial times, California mandates a minimum of 175 school days or 35 weeks of instruction per year, and this data is consistent across the country.

-In this article, we will discuss school durations for different countries, popular holidays, and the best classroom practices teachers can implement throughout 180 days of the school year.
+In this article, we will discuss school durations for different countries, popular holidays, and the best classroom practices teachers can implement throughout 36 weeks or 180 days of the school year.

-Different countries have different days and weeks in schools.
+Different countries have different days and weeks in schools year.
 Let’s see a few of them:

-There are several holidays and vacation days in the US, ranging from thanksgiving to spring break and labour day.
+There are several holidays and vacation days in the US schools, ranging from thanksgiving to spring break and labour day.

 Let’s have a look at common holidays in the US: